pivotal-cf/docs-on-demand-service-broker/creating.html.md

 <a id="arbitrary-parameters"></a>
 #### arbitrary parameters
-This is a JSON object with arbitrary keys and values which were passed by the application developer as a `cf` CLI parameter when creating a service, or updating the service.
+This is a JSON object with arbitrary keys and values which were passed by the application developer as a `cf` CLI parameter when creating, or updating the service instance.

-Note that for upgrading existing service instances, the arbitrary parameters are not available and must be retrieved from the previous manifest.
+Note: when updating existing service instances, any arbitrary parameters passed on a previous create or update will not be passed again.
+Therefore, for arbitrary parameters to stay the same across multiple deployments they must be retrieved from the previous manifest.

 <a id="previous-manifest"></a>
 #### previous manifest